 “Sometimes I need a break,” she said, as Willie’s assistant David Anderson led us to an empty trailer about 50 yards away.
 Bobbie had heart surgery in 2007 and uses a pacemaker, but she has almost never missed a Family show since 1973.
 Playing with Willie, she said, “is the most wonderful therapy in the world.
 We are just so blessed to be still doing what we’re doing after all these years.”
 Bobbie said that sometimes when she’s away from her brother and his guitar Trigger for more than a couple weeks, she gets a cold and feels worn down.

 In a small Texas town in the 1930s, a six-year-old girl and her four-year-old brother learned the power and magic of making music together.
-Nearly 80 years later, Bobbie Lee and Willie Hugh are still at it.
+Eighty-plus years later, Bobbie Lee and Willie Hugh are still at it.